-Navy Sailing to Enhanced Readiness, Lethality by FY 2027
+Navy Sailing to Enhanced Readiness, Lethality by FY2027

 The U.S. Navy is leveraging its existing capabilities and adaptive acquisition framework to accelerate progress to meet the service branch’s fiscal year (FY) 2027 goal to boost readiness and lethality, a top Navy official said on April 8.

 In 2024, Adm.
-Lisa Franchetti, former chief of Naval Operations (CNO), established a guiding “north star” to direct Navy operations, focusing on achieving readiness for sustained high-end joint and combined combat by FY 2027.
+Lisa Franchetti, former chief of Naval Operations (CNO), established a guiding “north star” to direct Navy operations, focusing on achieving readiness for sustained high-end joint and combined combat by FY2027.

 To support this vision, the Navy is prioritizing the accelerated delivery of new capabilities through the strategic use of existing resources and ongoing activities, according to Vice Adm.
 James Pitts, the Navy’s deputy CNO for Warfighting Requirements and Capabilities.